Sing a New Psalm:

 Jesus offers convincing evidence of this kind of thinking in the sixteenth chapter in the Gospel According to Luke, which includes the parable of Lazarus and the rich man.
 On earth, these two men lived dramatically different lives.
 Both die and go to Hades, but they’re assigned to different neighborhoods once there.
 The rich man is in torment, while Lazarus reclines in the bosom of Abraham.
 They’re able to observe each other, but neither can leave their own area.
 Hades isn’t heaven and it isn’t hell.
 It’s simply the “abode of the dead.”
 In the Old Testament, this is the place where all souls go after death.

 In the Gospels, Jesus expends an enormous amount of time and energy attempting to explain that the kingdom of heaven is at hand.
 The idea of anyone on earth going there was a new concept.
 You can learn more about Jesus and his most important teachings in our in-depth Catholic Bible study The Gospel According to John: An Encounter with Grace & Truth.
-Only a few prophets ever were granted a glimpse of heaven during what amounted to a day pass.
+Only a few Old Testament prophets were granted a glimpse of heaven during what amounted to a day pass.
 The Old Testament hope for salvation was much more limited than the eternal life that we hope for as Christians.
-The Psalmist’s prayers nevertheless apply to Christianity, even though Christianity didn’t exist when the prayers were written.
+The Old Testament Psalmists’ prayers nevertheless apply to Christianity, even though Christianity didn’t exist when the psalms were written.

-We can interpret the Psalms in terms of our present-day understanding, which has been revealed to us by God through Scripture and the Church.
-It’s important to know what was in the Psalmist’s mind, but if we try to restrict our thinking about the Psalms to what these prayers meant at the time of the Old Testament, we’re missing the reason that they’ve endured for thousands of years as Scripture and remain part of liturgy.
+We can interpret the psalms in terms of our present-day understanding, which has been revealed to us by God through Scripture and the Church.
+It’s important to know what the Psalmists are thinking, but if we try to restrict our own thinking about the psalms to what these prayers meant at the time of the Old Testament, we’re missing the reason that they’ve endured for thousands of years as Scripture and remain part of liturgy.
 We’re also making it much harder to relate to them in our own lives.

 ?
 What does the term “land of the living” mean in connection with your own life?